Jaime Xie

-Jaime Xie is an American businesswoman, model, socialite, and television personality.
+Jaime Xie is an American businesswoman, model, socialite, and social media personality.
 She starred on the Netflix television series Bling Empire in 2021 to 2022.

 Early life

 Jaime Xie is the eldest child of Ken Xie, the billionaire founder and CEO of Silicon Valley–based cybersecurity company Fortinet.
 He was also a collaborator, early investor, and consultant to Zoom founder and CEO, Eric Yuan.
 Ken Xie was on the Forbes 400 List in 2020 and has an estimated net worth of $4.2 billion.
 Xie was born in the Bay Area and grew up as a competitive equestrian, riding with equestrians such as Eve Jobs, daughter of Steve Jobs.
 She was ranked #1 in the United States in 2014 with her horse, Comissario, winning the USEF Horse of the Year Award that same year.

 Career

 Equestrianism

 Xie began competitive horseback riding during the early years of her primary school life, dreaming to become an equestrian champion, and traveling throughout the nation.
 She won many competitions throughout her career, notably placing first at the United States Equestrian Federation (USEF) competition in the small junior hunter 16-17 division.
 At age 20, Xie decided to retire from competitions to pursue a career in the fashion industry.